cfelton/rhea/docs/source/system/overview.rst

 interfaces and how they can be connected to register file.
 The ``rhea`` project contains the following memory-map interfaces:

-   * :py:class:`Barebone`
+   * :class:`Barebone`
-   * :py:class:`Wishbone`
+   * :class:`Wishbone`
-   * :py:class:`AvalonMM`
+   * :class:`AvalonMM`
-   * :py:class:`AXI4Lite`
+   * :class:`AXI4Lite`

 Each of these implement a memory-map bus type/specification and each can be passed as and interface to a module.
-Each of the specific memory-mapped bus classes inherit the :py:class:`MemoryMapped` class.
+Each of the specific memory-mapped bus classes inherit the :class:`MemoryMapped` class.
-The :py:class:`MemoryMapped` defines the attributes and methods the memory-mapped buses have in common.
+The :class:`MemoryMapped` defines the attributes and methods the memory-mapped buses have in common.

-When interfacing to a register file, the register file is added to the bus as shown in the previous example with the :py:func:`MemoryMapped.add` function.
+When interfacing to a register file, the register file is added to the bus as shown in the previous example with the :func:`MemoryMapped.add` function.
 The register file covers many use cases for adding control and status interfaces to different components.
 Each interface also contains a module to adapt the memory-map interface to a *generic* interface.
-In this case each bus is mapped to the :py:class:`Barebone` bus with the :py:func:`MemoryMapped.map_to_generic` function / `myhdl`_ `module`_.
+In this case each bus is mapped to the :class:`Barebone` bus with the :func:`MemoryMapped.map_to_generic` function / `myhdl`_ `module`_.

-The next section outlines how the :py:class:`RegisterFile` and the corresponding registers is typically not used as defined above.
+The next section outlines how the :class:`RegisterFile` and the corresponding registers is typically not used as defined above.
 Rather, an automated mapping of the control-status object is mapped to the memory-space.
 Software is used to encapsulate all the memory-based